redendie/Getting-and-Cleaning-Data-Course-Project/README.md

 }
 ```

-The function firtst checks if there is a need to download the files.
+The function first checks if there is a need to download the files.
 The code is written using a declarative style, without the need to explicitly write the names of the files that are read.
 The `lapply` function takes care of reading *all* the files in the folder `"test"` or `"train"`.
 When all the files are bound together, we don't about the origin of all these columns anymore!

 #### **build_tidy_dataset()**